kadena-community/docs/docs/learn-pact/intermediate/built-in-functions.md

 (select people ['firstName,'lastName] (where 'name (= "Fatima")))
 ```

-But, what if you want to use mulitple clauses to get a more specific result.
+But, what if you want to use multiple clauses to get a more specific result.

 In this example, you can use the following format to find someone with the name "Fatima" that is older than 40.